 At the main mast the ensign of the French navy at that time, a plain white flag, is flowing as a pennant.

-very fine piece of work.
+This model of the Le Requin is a very beautiful, very fine piece of work.
 The detailing the lateen rigging has been carried out expertly.
 It clearly shows the elegance of the hull layout.

 The ship model is 1 : 48 scale.
 Length is 126 cm, width 23 cm, height 90 cm.